 UN envoy fails to meet top general or broker three-way talks with opposition leader.

-In comments published in the New Light of Myanmar, Kyaw Hsan said the government would not be pressed into making democratic reforms.
+In comments published in the New Light of Myanmar, Kyaw Hsan said the government would not be pressured into making democratic reforms.

 “If you wish to see democracy flourishing in Myanmar, you should try to persuade other nations to co-operate with us in assisting [us with] the task,” he said.